andrew-miller-gis/andrew-miller-gis.github.io/projects/londonU.md

 ![QGIS map showing London Underground Network](../assets2/tube_network.png)

 ## Reflection
-- This project taught me a lot about attribute tables.
-Particularly filtering, homogenising how data is presented.
+### What I learned
+- I gained a lot of confidence in working with attribute tables to clean and organise spatial data, as well as using comparison operations against a verified CSV list of Tube stations to ensure the dataset was complete.
+(272 stations total!)
+- It was an opportunity to use Network analysis, including Dijkstra's algorithm, which uses vertices from the street network as nodes, examines potential routes between them and uses the shortest / lowest cost route repeatedly to generate a path to the destination station specified.
-- Also, Network analysis principles and how to query OSM for the correct data eg location parameters, tags.
+- I learnt how to better query OSM to specify the data I needed.
+For instance, using a Greater London location parameter excluded those stations outside the administrative London borders.
+- One major skill i will carry forward to future projects is keeping good file directory organisation.
+Keeping files in appropriate places and naming them relevantly will cut down on the need to redefine source file locations, especially as the number of files used increases.

 - I would like to test the Northern line route.
 38.660 km is approximately 24 miles.
 I estimate this will be walkable over about 8 hours.
-- I'd like to export the data as directions, and to collect data using Strava to later analyse whether the time taken and distance estimates are accurate for each line segment.
+- I intend to export the data as directions, and collect data using Strava to later analyse whether the time taken and distance estimates are accurate for each line segment.
 - Ultimately I would like to extend the process to the remaining Tube lines, potentially automating the time-consuming process of entering parameters for 'shortest path' for each individual station.
 - I'd then like to utilise the data to complete the goal of walking the entire network.